-So, based on the last post I did, you’ve got your setting, you’ve got some friends, you’ve got a map, you’ve watched some Critical Role, and you’ve maybe got the D&D Starter Set.
+So, based on the last post I did, you’ve got your setting, you’ve got some friends, you’ve got a map, you’ve watched some Matt Mercer and Critical Role, and you’ve maybe got the D&D Starter Set.
 What next?

 Your friends.
 It’s time to ask them to create their characters.
-From what I’ve seen and read, a good DM shapes a story to suit either the characters abilities or goes the extra mile to incorporate their backstories as part of the world set-up.
+From what I’ve seen and read, a good DM shapes a setting to suit the characters backgrounds.
+Some go the extra mile to incorporate their character goals as part of the overall plot.

 It’s been tricky getting some of my friends to sit down and give me their details, but it’s also been fun working with each of them to try and encourage their imagination.